 7 Things You Need to Know about Pregnancy Discrimination

-Halloween is a time for thrills and scares, but it also marks the 35th anniversary of the Pregnancy Discrimination Act.
 Dealing with being a pregnant worker can be scary, but it doesn’t have to be.
-Fortunately, the PDA protects the rights of the millions of working women in the United States who will become pregnant at some point in their lives, but many still struggle to have their rights respected.
+Fortunately, the Pregnancy Discrimination Act protects the rights of the millions of working women in the United States who will become pregnant at some point in their lives, but many still struggle to have their rights respected.

 The first step is to know what your rights are and aren’t.
 So here are seven things you should know about pregnancy discrimination: